 Simon is Mountain Culture Group’s web maestro.
 If he’s not elbow-deep in code he’s usually wrangling a trout somewhere in the waters near Nelson, British Columbia.

 Vince rock climbs, skis and mountain bikes around his home base of Nelson, BC.
 And occasionally works.
-He’s been a senior writer at Kootenay Mountain Culture for the past four years and is now in charge of populating our ever-growing website with content more poignant than kitty cat photos.
+He’s been a senior writer at Kootenay Mountain Culture for the past five years and is now the Managing Editor.
+He is also in charge of populating our ever-growing website with content more poignant than kitty cat photos.
 The one exception: this profile pic featuring his two cats working hard to help him write this bio.